Sathishcodeseeker/Vizauara_tutorials/MCPInDetail.md

-# MCP Foundations for an ADP Agentic AI Interview
+# MCP and A2A Foundations for an ADP Agentic AI Interview

-This is a self-contained interview reference for explaining Model Context Protocol (MCP), designing MCP servers, and applying them to an Aeronautical Data Production (ADP) agent workflow.
+This is a self-contained interview reference for explaining Model Context Protocol (MCP), Agent2Agent Protocol (A2A), designing governed integrations, and applying them to an Aeronautical Data Production (ADP) agent workflow.

 The technical descriptions target MCP protocol revision `2026-07-28`.
 Older hosts may implement earlier revisions, so production systems must negotiate or explicitly support the versions required by their clients.